lucasnbsb/Data-Structures-and-Algorithms/notes/The high level description file.md

     - four small loops for every direction, check again in the middle for pointers crossing
     - take a lot of care with the indices on right and bottom for they are out of bounds

+### 55. Jump Game
+    - start backwards, keep a goalpost on the last element
+    - shift the goalpost (greedy) as you find possible jumps to the goal
+    - return true if goalpost hits the 0 element

 ### 56. Merge Intervals.py
     - sort the intervals by starting position
     - traverse the sorted intervals